 Introducing a one time special offer… the collectible metal pin button for 2017.

 $20 is the cost of the Magic Button, which comes with even more magic.
 Enjoy all that the faire has to offer!
-You can enjoy lots of discounts and fun specials and many free things, at all of the faire vendors and bars.
+You can enjoy huge discounts and fun specials and many free things at all of the faire vendors, such as $2 off each bar drink.
 Plus you can show off your support for the faire.
 The Magic Button is your ticket to a world of fun and adventure, and it makes you look great.
 You can get the Magic Button at the faire main entrances, or you can get them online before the faire.

 We recommend getting the presale Magic Buttons, so you can save money, save time when you arrive at the separate presale entrances, and show your early support.
 It has become very expensive to produce the faire in the middle of San Francisco, and your contributions keep it going.